Definition of Yoke:

 - We may visualize this as Jesus being the master or a farmer and us being yoked with a lighter load.
 But that is NOT the right picture.

 - Farmers used to yoke the young ox with the old experienced ox to train them.
 The old ox will take the major load and the young one will be walking along and learning from him.
-If you read this verses in light of this, it makes more sense.
+If you read this verses in light of this, it gives a wonderful picture.

-- What a wonderful picture, Jesus is giving to those who are exhausted, weary and burdened from carrying the load by themselves!
-What a comfort, peace, joy and rest it is to know that Jesus is right with us, walking with us, teaching us and strengthening us side by side!
+- Jesus is helping those who are exhausted, weary and burdened from carrying the load by themselves!
+What a comfort, peace and rest to know that Jesus is right with us, walking with us, teaching us and strengthening us side by side!

 If you are blessed with this Bible study, I’d be very grateful if you’d help it spread by sharing it on Twitter, Facebook or your preferred social media network.
 Thank you!